-Prerequisite: Acceptable Didactic/Laboratory Behaviors.
+Prerequisite: Acceptable Didactic/Laboratory Behaviors

 Advanced Emergency Medical Technician students will observe and participate in guided practice in the EMS environment of care.
 The student is expected to become a contributing member of an EMS team and use this time to integrate into the team as a functional Emergency Medical Technician in a pre-hospital health care provider.
-All skills/ assessments are to be performed under the direct supervision of an EMS Preceptor.
-All patient contacts and interventions are to be documented (exactly as performed) in the skills tracking feature of FISDAP or Platinum Planner.
+All skills/assessments are to be performed under the direct supervision of an EMS Preceptor.
+All patient contacts and interventions are to be documented (exactly as performed) in the skills tracking feature of FISDAP.
 Students are required to schedule, attend, and document 39 hours of EMS Field Experience.
 This course will be concurrent with EMSP 225 (39 contact hours).

-Paramedic Program Course Description
+Paramedic Program Description Description

-The goal of the Paramedic program is to "prepare students for employment in paramedic positions and to prepare Paramedic who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession."
-(CAAHEP, 2015) The Paramedic certificate program prepares students to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
+The Paramedic certificate program prepares students to provide advanced emergency medical care for critical and emergent patients who access the emergency medical system.
 This individual possesses the complex knowledge, skills, and abilities necessary to provide patient care and transportation and perform functional part of a comprehensive EMS response.
 Under medical direction, Paramedics perform interventions with the basic and advanced equipment typically found on an ambulance.
 The Paramedic is a link from the scene to the emergency healthcare system.
+The Paramedic certification program prepares students for employment in paramedic positions in today's health services field.
 The Paramedic certificate program provides learning opportunities that introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 The program provides opportunities to upgrade present knowledge and skills from the AEMT level.
 Successful completion of the program allows the graduate to take the National Registry of Emergency Medical Technicians Paramedic certification examinations.
-This program is approved by the Georgia Department of Public Health, Office of EMS and Trauma.
+This program is approved by the GeorgiaDepartment of Public Health, Office of EMS and Trauma.
 To learn more about the career, go to www.nremt.org.